Are Life Insurance Proceeds Taxable? What You Should Know

 9. You've earned interest on the dividends

-Whole life insurance policies from mutual insurance companies (such as Guardian) can pay out dividends to policyholders depending on the financial performance of the company.10 For policies that pay dividends, interest earned on those dividends may be considered taxable income.
+Whole life insurance policies from mutual insurance companies (such as Guardian) can pay out dividends to policyholders depending on the financial performance of the company.
+If the policy pays dividends and the policyholder chooses the dividend option to accumulate interest, interest earned on those dividends may be considered taxable income.12

 Considerations to help mitigate tax liabilities